New Zealand vacation rentals

 New Zealand’s national day is Waitangi Day on February 6.
 Thousands gather at the tiny settlement of Waitangi, north of Auckland, to commemorate Te Tiriti o Waitangi (the Treaty of Waitangi), the nation’s founding document.
 As well as the formal ceremonies at Te Whare Rūnanga (the Carved Meeting House), you can watch as a fleet of ornately carved waka (canoes) paddles across Te Ti Bay.
 The Pasifika Festival celebrates multicultural New Zealand in the Auckland region each March at Western Springs Park.
 Events throughout the park showcase traditional dances, songs, and culture from across the Pacific region.

-What are the top things to do in New Zealand?
+Top things to do in New Zealand

 Tāhuna (Queenstown), nestled in the mountains of the South Island, is often dubbed New Zealand’s adventure capital for the plethora of outdoor activities on offer: from jet boating on Lake Wakatipu to horseback riding in Glenorchy and winter skiing in the Remarkables (Kawarau) Range.
 You can catch the Skyline gondola up to the famous viewpoint and grab a bite to eat, then loop back to town or hike along the Moonlight Track up past Ben Lomond and all the way around to the Shotover River.
 For a more sedate day, take a paddle steamer across the lake or go wine tasting in the Gibbston Valley.